johnmosesman/johns-blog/app/lib/posts/a-practical-take-on-web3.md

 If that happens, I will be happy to admit I was wrong.

 But overall, I’ve seen enough to commit to this thing for the time being.

-web3 seems like a risk well-worth taking, and with very little downside.
+Web3 seems like a risk well-worth taking, and with very little downside.

 In the worst case, I’ll have made some new friends and web2 will be waiting for me again.

+Thanks for reading.
+If you have questions or comments feel free to [reach out to me on Twitter.](https://twitter.com/johnmosesman)